 The Winter Solstice is upon us in the Northern Hemisphere.
 Marking the longest night and shortest day of the year, the hibernal solstice is an astronomical event that takes place when the Earth reaches its maximum tilt on its axis away from the sun.
 (At the same time, residents of the Southern Hemisphere are enjoying their longest day and shortest night).
 These calendrical milestones have long shaped human activities and annual cycles.
-With plenty of frozen winter weather still ahead of us, it may not feel like cause for celebration here at HRAF headquarters in New England.
-However, peoples all over the world have long revered this annual astronomical occurrence as a time to bid farewell to lengthy, dark nights and to welcome the impending return of the sun.
+Peoples all over the world have long revered this annual astronomical occurrence as a time to bid farewell to lengthy, dark nights and to welcome the impending return of the sun.

 If you’re interested in learning about how different cultures recognize the winter solstice, eHRAF is a great place to find ethnographic examples both ancient and modern.
-Indeed, present-day holidays such as Christmas and Hanukkah have been influenced by earlier solstice traditions, as well as gone on to influence local celebrations around the world, leading to a fascinating mix of solstice practices and end-of-year festivities around the world.
+Indeed, present-day holidays such as Christmas and Hanukkah have been influenced by earlier solstice traditions, as well as gone on to influence local celebrations, leading to a fascinating mix of solstice practices and end-of-year festivities throughout the world.
 Let’s take a look at some examples.

 End of Harvest